roboscienceorg/book/source/Terms/ReferenceFrames.rst

 Forward Velocity Kinematics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The forward velocity kinematics (FVK) solves the following problem:
+The :index:`forward velocity kinematics` (FVK) solves the following problem:
 “Given the vectors of joint positions and joint velocities, what is the resulting end effector twist?”
 The solution is always unique: one given set of joint positions and joint velocities always corresponds to only